kennyOlakunle/PythonProjects/README.md

-# PythonProjects
+# Python Project
-This is a repo with different projects.
+This is a repo with A WordSearch Django project.
 This is just me randomly building stuffs